Leismaniasis

 wet food ADULT Lentils & Millet | approx. 30 mg/100 g feed, corresponds to approx. 126 mg/100 g dry matter |

-We can therefore recommend our FARMER'S CRUNCH for a low-purine diet.
+This allows us to FARMER'S CRUNCH recommend for a low-purine diet.

 It should also be noted that dogs with leishmaniasis should drink a lot.
-Diluting the food portions with water can be very useful.
+Diluting food portions with water can be very helpful.

 What is the life expectancy of infected dogs?

 Leishmaniasis is not a death sentence.
 The majority of infected dogs have the chance of a long and happy life.
 As owners, we have a responsibility to promote this.
-This includes reducing stress (because this weakens the immune system) by creating a structured daily routine, lots of love and attention, regular veterinary check-ups, administering appropriate medication if necessary and, of course, a digestible and balanced diet.
+This includes, among other things, reducing stress (which weakens the immune system) by creating a structured daily routine, providing plenty of love and attention, regular veterinary checkups, administering appropriate medications if necessary, and, of course, a wholesome and balanced diet.

 Is leishmaniasis contagious?

-Basically, leishmaniasis is not contagious - neither from dog to dog nor from dog to human.
+Leishmaniasis is generally not contagious—neither from dog to dog nor from dog to human.
 Only a pregnant dog can transmit the parasites to her puppies via the placenta.
-Otherwise, transmission occurs via the bite of an infected female sand fly.
-However, a sand fly can also become infected with leishmania from a dog and pass the infection on to a human or animal the next time it bites.
+Otherwise, transmission occurs through the bite of an infected female sand fly.
+However, a sand fly can also become infected with leishmania from a dog and pass the infection on to humans or animals with the next bite.

 If you have any questions about this disease, please contact our veterinarians at tierarzt@vegdog.de.